MadExploits/Gecko/README.md

 # Read this

-if you want to using auto root please type `root`
+if you want to using auto root please type `root` for older version

 Upload this `gecko.php` To Your Target!